Is a shaky compensation strategy holding your firm back?

 - Job Performance

-But, you can’t just look at employee compensation without also considering its impact on your firm’s financial performance.
-As such, our approach to compensation benchmarking includes helping you to achieve target billing rates and utilization goals for each employee.
-We can then use this data to determine key performance indicators such as total direct labor, total indirect labor, net labor revenue, and more.
+But, you can’t just look at employee compensation without also considering its impact on your firm’s financial performance, so you also get help achieving target billing rates and utilization goals for each employee.
+Working together, we use this data to determine key performance indicators like total direct labor, total indirect labor, net labor revenue, and more.

 Are you using standardized position descriptions to determine compensation levels for your technical staff?
 Are you basing geographic salary adjustments on Consumer Price Index data?
-Are you assuming that your firm’s salary levels are consistent with the market based solely on anecdotal data?
-If you answered ‘yes’ to any of these questions, contact us today to learn how PSMJ’s experts can make your compensation headaches a thing of the past!
+Are you assuming that your firm’s salary levels are consistent with the market based solely on anecdotes and rumor?
+If you answered ‘yes’ to any of these questions, let’s talk about how we can make compensation blunders a thing of the past.

 Don’t hire a consultant who will learn the A/E/C business at your expense.
 Ask the hard questions to find someone you can trust to get it right.
 You can get to know some of our compensation experts here:

-If you are looking for proven strategies to attract and retain the best talent, check out these additional resources for architecture, engineering, and construction firms:
+For proven strategies that attract and retain the best talent, check out these additional resources for architecture, engineering, and construction firms:

 - Compensation and Recruiting in Today’s A/E/C Labor Market.
 This two-day program is guaranteed to help you attract and retain top talent, end flawed compensation models, and much more..